MykalMachon/mykal.codes/src/pages/uses.md

 ### 🐢 NAS Server (a.k.a MoonTurtle)

-My NAS is used for data storage and a bunch of dockerized applications (like NextCloud and some DataBases).
+My NAS is used for data storage and a bunch of dockerized applications (like NextCloud, Trillium notes, some dev environments, and databases).
-It's mostly just a frankenstein of my first PC build from 2012, specs are:
+It's mostly just a frankenstein of my first PC build from 2012.
+The specs are:

 - **CPU**: Intel I7 3770 @ 3.2GHz.
 - **CPU Cooler**: Stock Intel cooler.